r00t254/Quote-project/README.md

 # Quote-project

 # Description
-This is a web page that show application on both terrible and inspirational quotes and enable one to vote on any of them .
+.This is a web page that show application on both terrible and inspirational quotes and enable one to vote on any of them .
 # Live Link

 # Installation Requirements
-User can click posted quotes to display the author name
+.User can click posted quotes to display the author name

-User can delete quotes
+.User can delete quotes

-The user can also upvote and downvote to see the values
+.The user can also upvote and downvote to see the values

 # Development
-You can run ng serve --o in the terminal
+. can run ng serve --o in the terminal

-You can clone the project
+.You can clone the project
 # Live Demo

 # Technology used
-Angular CLI
+.Angular CLI
 # Known bugs
-There are no known bugs
+.There are no known bugs
 # Contact detail
-You can contact me via e-mail:root254.mary@gmail.com
+.You can contact me via e-mail:root254.mary@gmail.com

-Feel free to share your comments and feedback here
+.Feel free to share your comments and feedback here

 # License
 # MIT Copyright (c) 2022 Mary Auma